Lokeshraj-D/Lokeshraj-D/README.md

 ML Enthusiast
 -----------------------------------

-I’m a passionate coder with intermediate experience in Python, Web development, and React.
+I’m a passionate coder with intermediate experience in Python, Web development, CP and React.

 * 🌍  I'm based in Chennai
 * ✉  You can contact me at [lokeshraj.d2025@gmail.com](mailto:lokeshraj.d2025@gmail.com)